arctern-io/arctern-bootcamp/shtruck_en/README.md

 ```
 ![](pic/one_trace_with_road.png)

-With the visualized results on the map, by zooming it can be found in the track location of  that struck is not on the road, and these noisy data need to be cleared.
+With the visualized results on the map, by zooming it can be found in the track location is not on the road, and these noisy data need to be cleared.

 ![](pic/one_trace_with_road_zoom_up.png)